 As part of the Queensland Government’s plan to promote ecotourism, expressions of interest were called for suitably qualified individuals and businesses to partner with the state to design, install and operate low-impact eco-accommodation facilities, including complementary ecotourism services along the existing Cooloola Great Walk.

 On 25 February 2020, the Queensland Government announced that CABN, an Australian company specialising in eco-friendly, off-grid, nature-based accommodation, were the preferred tenderer to deliver new ecotourism infrastructure along the Cooloola Great Walk.

 CABN plans to construct five new walker eco-accommodation camps along the Cooloola Great Walk, which will provide cabin accommodation for self-guided walkers and commercial guided tours.
 The development will be ecologically sustainable, in line with best practice ecotourism guidelines, and will not interfere with ongoing public use of the Cooloola Great Walk.
 CABN is working with the Queensland Government to finalise designs and to seek necessary environmental and development approvals.
-Construction of the eco-camps is currently expected to commence in early 2022, for completion in late 2022/early 2023.
+Construction of the eco-camps is currently expected to be completed in early 2024, depending on final approvals being granted.

 Ngaro Walking Track (Whitsunday Island)

 Whitsunday Island is the largest of the Whitsunday group of islands.
 Famed for its natural beauty, the island supports a population of unadorned rock-wallabies, and from May to September the Whitsundays are an important calving ground for migrating humpback whales.

 The island’s Whitehaven Beach is world-renowned for its pure white silica sand and crystal-clear water and surrounding reefs contain a dazzling variety of corals.
 The islands and surrounding waters are protected by the Great Barrier Reef World Heritage Area.